coolbeans201/ShellProject/README.txt

 README
 -------------------
 Features NOT Implemented
-1. Wildcard matching (system call to handle this case?)
+1. Wildcard matching (use regular expressions to match after listing all the files in a directory)
 2. Quotes being interpreted as one word (recursive YACC)
 3. File name completion (using the ESC character in Lex/YACC)
 4. Metacharacters       (recursive YACC)